EstherOlabisi/Bioinformatics-work/README.md

-# Genomic.Methods
+#1.
 Applying several genomic methods in the analysis of DNA-seq and RNAseq data